rajware/dockercourse-image/PACKER.md

 ## Invoke-Build

-An [Invoke-Build](https://github.com/nightroman/Invoke-Build) is also available. `Invoke-Build keys` and `Invoke-Build vbox` can be used, instead of GNU make.
+An [Invoke-Build](https://github.com/nightroman/Invoke-Build) script is also available. `Invoke-Build keys` and `Invoke-Build vbox` can be used, instead of GNU make.